Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 Neural networks can be defined as a biologically inspired computational model that consists of a network architecture composed of layers of artificial neurons.

 This structure contains a set of parameters, which can be adjusted to perform specific tasks.
-Some examples are to assess the risk of dropout or predict the final score of students.
+Some examples are to assess the dropout risk or predict students’ final scores.

-The input layer is shown in yellow, and it consists of 8 neurons, one for each variable.
+The input layer is shown in yellow and consists of 8 neurons, one for each variable.

 Finally, we can see the output layer in orange.
-There is only one neuron corresponding to the output variable, the final score.
+Only one neuron corresponds to the output variable, the final score.

-When we introduce the data for all the eight variables, the hidden layers of the neural network work to return a value for the output, which is the predicted final score.
+When we introduce the data for all the eight variables, the hidden layers of the neural network work to return a value for the output, the predicted final score.

 Recommendation to students is another of the learning analytics applications.

-There are different recommendation algorithms that are based on different features, for instance, content-based, collaborative or conversational recommendation approaches...
-In the next chart are represented the content-based and the collaborative filtering:
+Different recommendation algorithms are based on different features, such as content-based, collaborative, or conversational recommendation approaches.
+In the next chart are represented the content-based and collaborative filtering:

-Content-based and conversational recommendation techniques allow students to interact with the course selection, while collaborative filtering uses the records of similar students in order to recommend courses to students.
+Content-based and conversational recommendation techniques allow students to interact with the course selection, while collaborative filtering uses the records of similar students to recommend courses to students.

 These algorithms are used to match individual needs and interests.
 Finding the course that best suits these personal needs and interests help reduce the dropout probability and improve engagement.